ashishforgive/react-file-npm/README.md

 # react-file-npm
-NPM package for converting any file in pdf.
+NPM package for converting any file in pdf in React Js.